K-2 Visa: Requirements, Interview, Processing Time

 What activities do your parent and her fiancée enjoy doing together?

-• Sample answer: They like to cook together, go out in spend time in nature and watch movies.
+• Sample answer: They like to cook together, go out in spend time in nature, and watch movies.

 As with all consular interviews (and all immigration dealings), honesty is the best policy.
-Answering “I don’t know” to a question is far better than making up an answer or exaggerating the truth, since that could easily affect your ability to apply for further visas or to adjust your status to legal permanent resident.
+Answering “I don’t know” to a question is far better than making up an answer or exaggerating the truth, since that could easily affect your ability to apply for further visas or to adjust your status to a lawful permanent resident.

 Increase Your Fiancé Green Card Approval Chances with VisaNation